brianjgamble/dotfiles/README.md

 dotfiles
 ========

-Steps to start using the dotfiles:
+Clone this repository to ~/bin/dotfiles.

-1. Clone the dotfiles repo to ~/bin/dotfiles
+From the dotfiles directory:
-2. Run 'setup_links.sh'
+	./setup_links.sh

+This will create the symlinks for the config files in your home directory.